ecedgl/library-reservation-system/README.md

 Library Reservation System – CMPE331 Group Project

-This is a full-stack web application developed for the CMPE331 Software Engineering course at Istanbul Bilgi University.
+This is a full-stack web application developed for the CMPE331-Software Engineering course at Istanbul Bilgi University.
 Our team's goal was to build a university library reservation platform where students can book time slots at specific libraries, with built-in validation and conflict handling.

 > This was a group project developed by;
 > Ece Doğa Gül, Cem Akçiçek, Berkay Özdelice, Muhammed Ali Akdoğan, and Emirhan İnan.